Related pages

 2.3.3 is the commonest flavour of gingerbread currently being installed and has just become available for the Samsung Galaxy Tab.

-In another step towards replacing the PC, Android added significantly improved support for USB devices as part of both releases 2.3.4 and 3.1.
-While most devices probably won't work yet if you just plug them into a tablet and wait for something to happen, over the next few months, we can expect to be able to start using flash memory sticks, digital cameras, games controllers, MP3 players and the like, as well as the basic keyboards and mice.
-One of the most immediate consequences of this change is that you should be interested in whether the tablet you're thinking about buying has a USB host socket.
+2.3.4 First available on the Nexus S, it added video and voice chat to Google Talk.
+In another step towards replacing the PC, Android added significantly improved support for USB devices including many flash memory sticks, digital cameras, games controllers, MP3 players and the like, as well as the basic keyboards and mice.
+This means you should be interested in whether the tablet you're thinking about buying has a USB host socket.

 Android - most commonly used versions